Better Baker Club

 Jump to Recipe Jump to Video Print Recipe

-• Copycat Dave’s Killer Seed Bread
+• Dave’s Killer Bread Recipe

 Lately, there's been a bit of an uproar about the ingredients in Subway's Italian herb and cheese bread!
 Seems like the recipe packs in so much sugar that some folks are calling it "unhealthy"!